-Now there’s a name that sings the praises of Provence!
-An unusual blend of Vallée de la Durance peaches, peach tree leaves gathered in autumn, cane sugar and Lubéron white wine, RinQuinQuin is the Provençal aperitif par excellence!
-If you love flavored aperitifs and are looking for a taste of Provençal sunshine, then you’ll love RinQuinQuin.
+An unusual blend of Vallée de la Durance peaches, peachtree leaves gathered in autumn, cane sugar and Lubéron white wine, RinQuinQuin is the Provençal aperitif par excellence!
+If you love flavoured aperitifs and are looking for a taste of Provençal sunshine, then you’ll love RinQuinQuin.
 RinQuinQuin can also be drunk with foie gras and is a pleasantly fruity partner to your desserts.
 It goes particularly well with fresh fruit salad.
 Add tonic (1 part RinQuinQuin to 5 parts tonic) for a long refreshing summer afternoon drink.
 How do you drink it?

 The RinQuinQuin aperitif is drunk neat, cold, possibly with ice cubes.

-Appearance: The color of Rinquinquin is yellow with golden highlights.
+Colour: The colour of Rinquinquin is yellow with golden highlights.
 Its appearance is clear and brilliant.

-Bouquet: Its nose is intense on the peach flesh with a lemony, citrus note.
-It freshness, from peach leaves, is given by a vegetal note.
+Nose: Its nose is intense on the peach flesh with a lemony, citrus note.
+Its freshness, from peach leaves, is given by a vegetal note.

 After opening: it can be kept cold for several months.
-The product may show some signs of aging or oxidation, which does not necessarily change the quality of this aperitif.
+The product may show some signs of ageing or oxidation, which does not necessarily change the quality of this aperitif.

 For more Aperitifs, CLICK HERE